 Ana Isabel Almeida is a PhD student currently conducting research for her doctoral study on the development of subject-specific literacies and teacher-produced multimodal CLIL materials in the Portuguese context.
-She holds a Master’s degree in Anglo-American Studies and a Bachelor’s degree in Languages, Literatures and Cultures (English/French) both from the Faculty of Arts and Humanities at the University of Porto.
-She is also an EFL teacher and a materials writer.
+She holds a master’s degree in Teaching English and French as Foreign Languages and a master’s degree in Anglo-American Studies both from the Faculty of Arts and Humanities at the University of Porto.
+She is also an EFL teacher and a coursebook author/materials writer.

 Maria Altina Almeida graduated in Modern Languages and Literatures – English and German – from the University of Coimbra in 2001 and has been teaching English since then.
 She has always been inspired by innovative and different teaching approaches.
 Her interest in tourism led her to the Lisbon Hotel and Tourism School, where she has been teaching since 2005, also training staff at hotels through life-long learning programmes.
 In 2017 she finished a Master’s in Tourism and Communication and presented her dissertation on Content and Language Integrated Learning in Tourism Vocational Education and Training in Portugal, which was awarded with a top grade.
 Currently she is a lecturer at the Higher Institute of New Professions (INP) and the Hotel and Tourism School of Lisbon (EHTL), teaching Tourism and English for tourism and hospitality purposes.